 - 1. Review information regarding the long-term stewardship and management of the Rocky Flats site, including but not limited to the results of the operational and performance monitoring data of site operations and DOE status reports. - 2.
-Work with DOE on implementing its Legacy Management Closure Public Involvement Plan (LMPIP), including the meetings DOE identified in the LMPIP. - 3.
-Review DOE budgets for implementation of DOE responsibilities. - 4.
-Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 5.
-As needed, evaluate legal and regulatory issues regarding implementation of RFLMA and related site documents, and provide information to the Stewardship Council and to the community. - 6.
-Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 7.
-Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 8.
-Continue to participate in Adaptive Management Plan meetings, including technical evaluations of data. - 9.
-Support the Rocky Flats Cold War Museum efforts to establish a museum and on mechanisms for educating successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 10.
-Track issues related to transfer of administrative jurisdiction over former mineral parcels from DOE to Department of the Interior for inclusion in the Rocky Flats National Wildlife Refuge. - 11.
+Examine suite of issues related to groundwater plumes and treatment systems. - 3.
+Track the progress made in treating contaminated groundwater at the three groundwater plume treatment systems. - 4.
+Track the ongoing investigation into the source(s) of elevated actinide levels found in surface water near monitoring location GS-10. - 5.
+Work with DOE on implementing its Legacy Management Closure Public Involvement Plan (LMPIP), including the meetings DOE identified in the LMPIP. - 6.
+Review DOE budgets for implementation of DOE responsibilities. - 7.
+Participate in DOE, CDPHE and/or EPA assessment(s) of remedy operations and effectiveness. - 8.
+As needed, evaluate legal and regulatory issues regarding implementation of RFLMA and related site documents, and provide information to the Stewardship Council and to the community. - 9.
+Work with DOE and the regulators to understand technical data regarding implementation and effectiveness of cleanup remedies and long-term controls, and provide information to the Stewardship Council and to the community. - 10.
+Transmit to appropriate officers and employees of the DOE questions and concerns of governments, persons and entities regarding Rocky Flats. - 11.
+Continue to participate in Adaptive Management Plan meetings, including technical evaluations of data. - 12.
+Support the Rocky Flats Cold War Museum efforts to establish a museum and on mechanisms for educating successive generations about the history of Rocky Flats, particularly about residual contamination and continued need for long-term stewardship. - 13.
+Track issues related to transfer of administrative jurisdiction over former mineral parcels from DOE to Department of the Interior for inclusion in the Rocky Flats National Wildlife Refuge. - 14.
 Track the development of Jefferson County Parkway as it relates to Rocky Flats.